-In 2013, Portland voters passed Measure 26-150, renewing the Portland Children's Levy (the Levy) for five years.
-The Levy is funded through property tax assessments from Multnomah, Clackamas, and Washington County, to provide approximately \$60 million over a five-year period to support programs for children.
+In 2018, Portland voters passed Measure 26-197 renewing the Portland Children's Levy (the Levy) for five years.
+The Levy was also approved by voters in 2002, 2008 and 2013.
+The Levy is funded through property tax assessments from Multnomah, Clackamas, and Washington County, to provide approximately \$100 million over a five-year period to support programs for children.

-The Portland Children's Levy has contracted with Merina+Co (MCO) to examine the Levy's compliance with Measure 26-150 and to perform the following procedures:
+The Portland Children's Levy has contracted with Merina+Co (MCO) to examine the Levy's compliance with Measure 26-197 and to perform the following procedures:

 - 1. Gain an understanding of the organizational philosophy, objectives and policies for operating the Fund, as well as significant regulatory and accounting matters. - 2.
 Review, and test for compliance with, the governing and key documents including the ballot language, intergovernmental agreements, requests for investments (grants), grant agreements, and external contracts. - 3.
-Review and assess the adequacy of internal controls including those over recording grant payments, grantee reporting, record-keeping over grants, approval of the disbursements to grantees, administrative budgeting, and reimbursement of administrative expenses, grantee reporting and reimbursement. - Audit a sample of selected grants, reviewing each grant document and identifying any issues or conflicts including whether reimbursed expenses matched agreed upon budgets and are for allowable costs.
+Review and assess the adequacy of internal controls including those over recording grant payments, grantee reporting, record-keeping over grants, approval of the disbursements to grantees, administrative budgeting, and reimbursement of administrative expenses, grantee reporting and reimbursement. - 4.
+Audit a sample of selected grants, reviewing each grant document and identifying any issues or conflicts including whether reimbursed expenses matched agreed upon budgets and are for allowable costs.